coltonmilbrandt/gwin-app/README.md

 Follow the smart contract instructions for [local deployment](https://github.com/coltonmilbrandt/gwin-protocol#local-pool-deployment-with-front-end-and-metamask)

-> Note: While the contract set for Goerli should be set correctly, you will need to change the local contract address for development.
+> Note: You will need to change the local contract address for development.

+## Running Scripts and Deployment on Goerli Test Net

+Follow the smart contract instructions for [getting connected to Goerli](https://github.com/coltonmilbrandt/gwin-protocol#running-scripts-and-deployment-on-goerli-test-net)

+> Note: The Goerli address will be set to the latest deployment, but if you want, feel free to use the directions [here](https://github.com/coltonmilbrandt/gwin-protocol#running-scripts-and-deployment-on-goerli-test-net) to deploy your own contract.